 The workshop is open to anyone with a Norwescon membership.

-Workshop participants fill out the application form (further down on this page) and submit photos of up to five pieces of their work.
+Workshop participants fill out the application form (to be posted later this year) and submit photos of up to five pieces of their work.
 All submissions must meet Norwescon art show policies.

 Each participant is matched with two to three Norwescon pros and one other workshop participant for a critique session.
 To receive the most relevant input on technique, we try to match workshop participants with pros who work in the same or similar media.
 During the session, the panel will focus on technique and the goals of each particular artist.
 Additionally, each workshop participant will participate on the critique panel for another workshop participant.